peterszerzo/elm-gameroom/talk.md

 ### Autonomous components

-In Lettero, gameplay, tutorial and create game room 'components' are fully autonomous, with their own messages, model, update, and even commands and subscriptions.
+In Lettero, gameplay, tutorial and create game room 'components' are fully autonomous.

 There is some mighty strange glue code that I do not wish to talk about.